shivani-nandani/emotion-detection/README.md

 #### CK+
 For CK+ we used the first 120 principal components.
 ### CNN
 The same model was used on both the datasets.
-The trained model and prediction for CK+ and JAFFE datasets can be found in fer_cnn_ck+.ipynb and fer_cnn_jaffe.ipynb respectively.
+The trained model and prediction for CK+ and JAFFE datasets can be found in <tt>fer_cnn_ck+.ipynb<\tt> and fer_cnn_jaffe.ipynb respectively.

 ## Resuts
 Method | Dataset | Accuracy(%)